RRB Group D vs RRB NTPC, Know the Major Differences

 Preparation Strategy Differences

-Candidates must prepare well for the RRB Group D or the RRB NTPC exam.
-Some of the preparation strategies are given below for both the exams:
+Candidates must prepare well for both RRB Group D and the RRB NTPC exam.
+Some of the preparation strategies are given below for both exams:

 Preparation AreaRRB Group D TipsRRB NTPC Tips